Henry Derek Elis

-Henry Derek Elis (born Henry Derek Bonner; March 8, 1978) is an American musician best known as the lead vocalist for the extreme metal band Act of Defiance from Los Angeles and as a solo country music artist.
+Henry Derek Elis (born Henry Derek Bonner; March 8, 1978) is an American musician.
+He is the lead vocalist for the extreme metal band Act of Defiance from Los Angeles and is also active as a solo country music artist.

 Early life

 Henry Derek Elis (née Bonner) was born in Milledgeville, Georgia on March 8, 1978.
 Raised by his grandmother, Henry Derek grew up next to Central State Hospital, Georgia's state mental asylum.
 His music career began in 1995 when he relocated to Atlanta, Georgia and formed the black gothic metal band Lilitu.
 Henry Derek later joined the Sweet Meat Love & Holy Cult folk collective, releasing acoustic-based folk music under the moniker To The Boy Elis before moving to Los Angeles, California.

 Career

 Scar the Martyr

 Slipknot drummer Joey Jordison formed heavy metal band Scar the Martyr in April 2013.
 On June 21, 2013, the full lineup was announced, with Henry Derek as lead vocalist.
 Elis left the band a year later due to creative and personal differences.
 Elis appears on the band's debut album, Scar the Martyr, released on October 1, 2013, via Roadrunner Records.